beets3d/FutureMakers/docs/projects/singing-chiikawa/optional-microbit.md

 **Step 2: Detect Sound**

-- Use the “On Loud Sound” Event
+- Use the "On Loud Sound" Event

  - When the micro:bit detects a loud noise (such as a clap or knock), the program initiates.